GitHub Agentic Workflows

 Using Serena

 Serena is an MCP server that enhances AI agents with IDE-like tools for semantic code analysis and manipulation.
-It supports 30+ programming languages through Language Server Protocol (LSP) integration, enabling agents to find symbols, navigate relationships, edit at symbol level, and analyze code structure - all without reading entire files or performing text-based searches.
+It supports 30+ programming languages through Language Server Protocol (LSP) integration, enabling agents to find symbols, navigate code relationships, and edit at the symbol level — ideal for navigating and editing large, well-structured codebases.

 ---